Bradley Corke Three Peaks Fundraiser Highlighted By Brighton

 Why Brighton Have Shared The Fundraiser

-The football angle here is not a fixture, transfer or selection call.
-It is a community story, and a sharp reminder of how often clubs become rallying points for supporters’ families after tragedy.
+It is a community story, and a reminder of how often clubs become rallying points for supporters’ families after tragedy.

-The Three Peaks Challenge is a demanding UK endurance test, taking in Ben Nevis, Scafell Pike and Snowdon.
-For Corke’s family and friend to complete it in his memory gives the fundraiser a clear emotional weight, while Brighton’s platform gives it a wider audience.
+For Corke’s brother and best friend to complete it in his memory gives the fundraiser clear emotional weight.
+Brighton’s platform gives it a wider audience.

-For ReadBrighton, the key point is simple: this is a supporter story the club clearly wants its fanbase to see, and the fundraising push remains open.
+This is a supporter story the club clearly wants its fanbase to see, and the fundraising push remains open.

 dave.sport